-In the above flowchart, students must revisit a content page if they answer the related question (or Knowledge Check) incorrectly.
+In the above flowchart, students must revisit the Page 3 Content screen if they answer the related question (Knowledge Check 1) incorrectly.

 Prepare all of your content and questions for your Lesson before you begin to construct the Lesson in Moodle.
 Planning your Lesson ahead of time will ensure the development process goes smoothly.
 The table below includes two different page types in the Lesson-Content pages and Question pages.
 These are the two primary page types you will use, although there are others available as you gain experience with building Lessons.